The HM Advanced Technical Field Specialties

 In accordance with Manual of the Medical Department (MANMED), Article 15-92, applicants must meet the hearing standards for Student Naval Aviator (SNA).
 In accordance with OPNAVINST 3710.37A, aviation duty minimum and maximum nude body weights are 103 pounds and 245 pounds, respectively.
 Hay fever, asthma, bee sting/food allergy reaction and chronic motion sickness are disqualifying.
 Applicants for HM-ATF program are held to strict physical standards and therefore are less likely to be recommended for medical waivers.

 Licensed physicians and dentists are ineligible for this rating.
-Applicants can have no history of drug abuse involving, narcotics, or other controlled substances with the exception of experimental or casual use of marijuana.
-Adversely adjudicated drug abuse or alcohol related offenses will not receive waiver consideration with the possible exception of a single misdemeanor drug abuse offense (marijuana only) or a possession of drug paraphernalia (marijuana only).
+Applicants can have no history of drug abuse involving, narcotics, or other controlled substances with the possible exception of experimental or casual use of marijuana.
+Adversely adjudicated drug abuse or alcohol related offenses will not receive waiver consideration.

 HM's may work alone or with supervision by other health professionals, depending on the assignment.
 The HM-ATF ASVAB Test requirement.

 Current Opportunities for placement in the Hospital Corpsman Advanced Technical Field are good for qualified applicants.
 About 380 personnel currently serve in the HM-ATF program.